UCU industrial action - FAQs for students

 Will my marks be affected?

 We do not believe that this will be the case, however, we do have provision in our regulations to increase any of a student's component marks or to substitute an alternative component mark derived from appropriate sources.
-We will monitor any impact from strike action on specific modules and ensure that appropriate action is taken to ensure that students are not disadvantaged.
+We will closely monitor any impact from strike action on specific modules and ensure that appropriate action is taken to ensure that students are not disadvantaged.
 In particular, we will consider the module marks over the last 3 years to ensure that there are no significant changes to the distribution of marks this year.
 If it is deemed appropriate, we will operate our existing mark scaling policy as detailed in paragraph 12.2.7 of the Academic Quality Procedures Handbook.
-We will also be closely monitoring the marks profiles of individual students, as is normal practice, in the light of the information we have gathered about which modules were affected by the industrial action.
+We will also be closely monitoring the marks profiles of individual students, as is normal practice, in the light of the information we will gather about which modules were affected by the industrial action.

 I am a finalist.
 Will my degree classification be affected?